Five tips for caring for your child with chickenpox

 4. Keep them clean

 Keep your child’s skin clean to help reduce the chance of the spots getting infected.
 Give them baths and change their underwear regularly.
 After baths, pat the area dry gently; don’t rub.

 Spots can also develop on your child’s bottom and genitals.
 If your child can’t talk yet, it can be hard for them to let you know where they have itching and pain.
 So, if your child wears nappies try to change them as often as you can.
 Take care not to wipe the area too hard and talk to them reassuringly while you’re changing them.

-Keep your child’s fluid levels up, especially if they have a fever.
-Offer water regularly, and place a glass or beaker of water by the side of their bed when they go to sleep in case they need a drink during the night.
+Chickenpox can cause dehydration.
+So, keep your child’s fluid levels up, especially if they have a fever.
+Offer water regularly and place water by their bed when they go to sleep in case they need a drink during the night.

 When to seek medical advice or urgent help

-Chickenpox is usually relatively mild and can be dealt with at home.
-But as with most illnesses, there is always a chance of complications.
-If your child has breathing difficulties, is drowsy or has a very high fever that won’t drop, contact your GP or call 111 for advice.
-The NHS 111 service is brilliant and they will be able to assess your child’s condition before advising what to do – whether it’s seeing a doctor or calling an ambulance.
+Chickenpox is usually quite mild and can be dealt with at home.
+But there is always a chance of complications.
+If your child has breathing difficulties, is drowsy or has a very high fever that won’t drop, contact a GP or call 111 for advice.
+You should also seek immediate medical attention if your child has chickenpox and is younger than two months old.

 For more information on chickenpox and other childhood viruses you can listen to this episode of the Healthy Me podcast.
 Specialist Health Editor, Alice Windsor, and Bupa GP, Dr Samantha Wild, discuss different types of virus and how to manage them.